rajankaushla/widget-search/README.md

 GEMS
 * Rest Client: A simple HTTP and REST client for Ruby
-* Devise: Application Authorization and Implement Login, Logout and SignUP Functionality
+* Devise: Application Authorization and Implement Login/Logout and SignUP  Functionality
-* Bootstrap: For application Creativity
+* Bootstrap: For Application Creativity

 Database
 * SQlite3 database Default Database